OGAB® Rail Sustainable Braking

 A reduction in average disc temperature of 22% with braking applied for just 62.5 seconds.

-Ogab®‘s research programme carried out simulation tests on a Class 220 Voyager Train, commonly used on railways in the United Kingdom.
+Ogab®‘s research programme carried out simulation tests on a standard UK passenger train.

 In the test, our novel technology is developed and deployed to reduce the brake disc temperature during the function of braking and for three minutes after that.